Prince hid 50 complete music videos in his secret Vault!

 The same goes for all subsequent albums, it was as if he had now become the artist formerly known to release hits.

-Not that it mattered much, he’d gathered a pretty insane back catalog by now, and two of his biggest tunes I haven’t even mentioned as they were made famous by Sinead O’Connor (Nothing Compares To You, 1990) and The Bangles (Manic Monday, 1986).
+Not that it mattered much, he’d gathered a pretty insane back catalogue by now, and two of his biggest tunes I haven’t even mentioned as they were made famous by Sinead O’Connor (Nothing Compares To You, 1990) and The Bangles (Manic Monday, 1986).

-Prince | Related pages
+Prince Tunes | Related Pages

 I Feel For You